wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ![Generate Public/Private Key](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/group-1-25-.png "Generate Public/Private Key")

-This will automatically generate a key for authentication which we will use later.
+This will automatically generate a key for authentication, which we will use later.
 Move the generated key into the root of your local project.

 At this point, your project should contain your index file, node modules, package.json, and your ENV file.
 If you run the command `ls`, your project should look like this:

 ![Project Should Include index.js, node_modules, pack.json, private.key](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-14.35.44.png "Project Should Include index.js, node_modules, pack.json, private.key")

-As you can see our Vonage Application allows us to turn on/off various capabilities through the different Vonage APIs.
+As you can see, our Vonage Application allows us to turn on/off various capabilities through the different Vonage APIs.
 We'll want to switch on the Messages capabilities.
 We'll now be asked for two URLs corresponding to webhooks that the Messages API will use to interact with our bot application.

 ## Connect to the Outside World